DiomKatz/enginerd/README.md

 # enginerd
-Engineered for a better life
+Enginerd for a better life